-1. Next-generation COVID-19 Vaccine Programs - BNT162B5 and BNT162b2 + BNT162b4
+1. Next-generation COVID-19 Vaccine Programs - BNT162b5 and BNT162b2 + BNT162b4

 - i.
-BNT162b5 This is one of multiple vaccine candidates with an engineered design aimed to increase the magnitude and breadth of antibody neutralization response to better protect against COVID-19. - A randomized, active controlled, observer-blind Phase 2 clinical trial to evaluate the safety, tolerability and immunogenicity of an enhanced spike antigen vaccine candidate is ongoing. - ii.
+BNT162b6/7 This is one of multiple vaccine candidates with an engineered design aimed to increase the magnitude and breadth of antibody neutralization response to better protect against COVID-19. - A randomized, active controlled, observer-blind Phase 2 clinical trial to evaluate the safety, tolerability and immunogenicity of a stabilized spike antigen vaccine candidate is ongoing. - ii.
 BNT162b2 + BNT162b4 The aim of this program is to develop a vaccine candidate that enhances and broadens SARS-CoV-2 T-cell responses.
 BNT162b4 is a next-generation COVID-19 vaccine component designed to elicit T-cell immunity across epitopes.
-BNT162b4 encodes variant-conserved, immunogenic segments of the SARS-CoV-2 nucleocapsid, membrane, and ORF1ab proteins, targeting diverse human leukocyte antigen (HLA) alleles.
+BNT162b4 encodes variant-conserved, immunogenic segments of the SARS-CoV-2 nucleocapsid, membrane, and ORF1ab proteins, targeting diverse human leukocyte antigen (HLA) alleles. - A Phase 1 clinical trial to evaluate the safety, tolerability and immunogenicity of BNT162b4, in combination with BNT162b2 is ongoing.
+Both programs are being developed in collaboration with Pfizer.